eeeschwartz/content-guide/pages/inclusive-language.md

 >**_Latino/Latina_**

 >>Latino is often preferred noun or adjective for a person from, or whose ancestors were from, a Spanish-speaking land or culture or from Latin America.
-Latina is the feminie form.
-So prefer the gender neutral tern Latinx, which should be confined to quitations, nanes of organixations or individuals who request it.
-Hernandez preders the gender-neutral term Lantinx.
+Latina is the female form.
+So prefer the gender neutral term Latinx, which should be confined to quotations, names of organizations or individuals who request it.
+Hernandez prefers the gender-neutral term Lantinx.
 For groups of females, use the plural Latinas; for groups of males or of mixed gender, use the plural Latinos.
-Hispanixs is alos generally accptable for those int he U.S. Use more specific identification when possible, such as Cuban, Puerto Rican, Brazilian or Mexican American.
+Hispanic is also generally accptable for those in the U.S. Use more specific identification when possible, such as Cuban, Puerto Rican, Brazilian or Mexican American.

 >**_Hispanic_**